DUI from Marijuana

 Many experts on the topic believe that the psychoactive effects of marijuana wear off completely within three to four hours after marijuana was consumed.
 The effects diminish to levels unexpected to cause any effect on driving after just two hours.

-In many of these cases in which THC is detected in the blood or urine, an expert witness can be retained to testify that traces levels of cannabis found in the blood or urine exists despite the fact that the driver was not under the influence of marijuana at the time of the stop or arrest.
+In many of these cases in which THC is detected in the blood or urine, an expert witness can be retained to testify that traces levels of cannabis found in the blood or urine exist even though the driver was not under the influence of marijuana at the time of the stop or arrest.

 The graph below shows the expected rising and decreasing levels of THC and the metabolites THC-COOH and 11-OH-THC for a person who occasionally uses marijuana and then abstains from using marijuana for the next several days.